A detailed explanation of how to count page views with Google Analytics 4!

 5. Set the value to "Number of views."
 (At this point, the data will already be displayed.)

-6. You can also narrow down your results by selecting "Page path + query string" as the filter and "Contains" as the filter, and entering the period to display.
+6. You can also narrow down your search by selecting "Page Path + Query String" as the filter, choosing "Contains," and entering the time period to display.

-(Use this if you want to add detailed settings in addition to the period displayed in the upper left.)
+(Use this if you want to add more detailed settings in addition to the time period displayed in the upper left.)

 By following the steps above, you can count the number of times each page is viewed